If Congress and other policymakers take the right steps in important areas, then abundance is within reach.

 Salary guarantees and work sharing would enhance the U.S. safety net and enable the economy to better cope with demand shocks.

-Increasing remote work closer to that level would result in economic growth from the substantially greater scale enabled by digital technologies.
+Increasing remote work would result in economic growth from the substantially greater scale enabled by digital technologies.

 This paper explores the academic literature on occupational licensing to understand whether licensing laws are contributing to this shortage.